Always snacking/ Got a craving?

 Plus, their high fiber content means they’ll leave you feeling satisfied longer!

 Chop them up and incorporate them into your salad or quinoa.
 Add some slices to the side of your omelet or breakfast wrap.
 Mix up some guacamole to top on fresh fish, or even throw half an avocado into your daily fruit smoothie for a decadently creamy texture (you won’t taste the difference, I promise!)

 In fact, avocados are so versatile, you can even use them as a healthier substitute for the saturated fats of shortening, oil or butter in your baked goods.
 You can even use them as mayonnaise on your sandwiches (a one to one ration works perfectly).

 2. Chia seeds

 We’ve come a long way since keeping these seeds as pets!

-If you’re looking for good foods that fill you up, don’t let their tiny size fool you: chia seeds are densely packed with protein, fiber, omega-3 fatty acids, antioxidants and calcium.
+If you’re looking for good foods that will fill you up, don’t let their tiny size fool you.
+Chia seeds are densely packed with protein, fiber, omega-3 fatty acids, antioxidants and calcium.